mehulagg/gitlab/doc/user/application_security/dast/index.md

 It's also possible to authenticate the user before performing the DAST checks.

-**Important:**: It is highly recommended that you configure the scanner to authenticate to the application, or it will not be able to check most of the application for security risks, as most of your application is likely not accessible without authentication.
+**Important:** It is highly recommended that you configure the scanner to authenticate to the application, or it will not be able to check most of the application for security risks, as most of your application is likely not accessible without authentication.
 It is also recommended that you periodically confirm the scanner's authentication is still working as this tends to break over